CopiaMarket/OpenCart_Franko/README.md

 * *Litecoin RPC Password*: This is the password in the "rpcpassword" line of your Litecoin.conf file.
 * *Litecoin RPC Port*: This is the port number in the "rpcport" line of your Litecoin.conf file.
 The default port is 8332.
 * *The prefix for the address labels*: The addresses will be assigned to accounts named with the format [prefix]_[order_id].
-* *Show BTC as a store currency*: If you select yes, your customers will be able to view prices in BTC.
+* *Show LTC as a store currency*: If you select yes, your customers will be able to view prices in LTC.
 * *Status of a new order*: Choose a status for an order that has received payment with 0 confirmations.
 * *Status*: Enable the Litecoin payment module here.
 * *Sort Order*: Where you want this module to show up in relation to the other payment modules on the checkout page.